 Off the field, your son will enjoy an experience that cannot be rivaled.
-They will be able to make friends from other schools; our players have the opportunity of being teammates with kids from other Solon elementary schools.
-This significantly advances their social growth as they enter school at Orchard and SMS.
+They will be able to make friends from other schools; our players have the opportunity of being teammates with kids from nearby communities.
+This significantly advances their social growth as they enter an intermediate or middle school.
 Annually, we organize several events that have all players and families together, including community service projects, organization picnics, etc.

 Also, our past experience allows us to help the coaches in the younger age groups with questions or problems that may arise.
 Everything from how often to practice, what tournament(s) to avoid, to where to find umpires, fields, equipment, etc.